 I told my daughter Erin to kiss the plush llama I had.
 She replied, "I Don't Want to Kiss a Llama!"
 Thus was born a poem and book that has brought laughter to thousands of families.
 I am always amazed at the inspiration that comes my way from people, animals, dreams and nature.
 And I love to share!

 Words have always been fun for me!
 I remember making people groan when I made puns as a boy.
 When I began writing poems on a regular basis, I found that puns were fun when combined with rhyme.
 The outcome is often surprising to me, and that surprise translates to others as well.
 And when the poems are of a more serious nature, I find that rhythm and rhyme together put words together that lead to an element of truth that might otherwise not have been heard.
 And to sell poetry books, of course one has to present the poems orally, so talks and book signings became a regular part of my schedule.
 If there's anything I enjoy as much as writing a poem, it is watching the wonder on the faces of children and adults when I get to tell it to them.
-I began going to Branson in 2003 and started storytelling at Grant's Farm in 2006.
-There I became a weekend regular for storytelling and absolutely loved it!
-I began daily storytelling at the farm in 2016 when I retired from full time employment elsewhere.
+For the 2022 season I'm at Tanger Mall in Branson W-Sat 10-5 and Sunday 10-2 and holidays 10-5.

 Someone had to illustrate my children's book, "I Don't Want to Kiss a Llama!" and, being a poet, I couldn't afford anyone else but me!
 I love matching drawings or photographs with poems because it helps me reach the audience in a whole new way.
 With the pandemic and the lack of a live audience, I have begun posting the pictures or photographs to my Facebook, Twitter and Instagram accounts.